Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 The `repositories` query used to fetch the reviewed repositories has a argument called `orderBy`, which you can use to define the ordering principle.
 The argument has two allowed values: `CREATED_AT` (order by the date of repository's first review) and `RATING_AVERAGE`, (order by the repository's average rating).
 The query also has an argument called `orderDirection` which can be used to change the order direction.
 The argument has two allowed values: `ASC` (ascending, smallest value first) and `DESC` (descending, biggest value first).

 You can use for example [react-native-picker](https://www.npmjs.com/package/react-native-picker-select) library, or React Native Paper's [Menu](https://callstack.github.io/react-native-paper/menu.html) component to implement the ordering principle's selection.
-You can use the `FlatList` component's [ListHeaderComponent](https://reactnative.dev/docs/flatlist#listheadercomponent) prop to provide the list a header containing the selection component.
+You can use the `FlatList` component's [ListHeaderComponent](https://reactnative.dev/docs/flatlist#listheadercomponent) prop to provide the list with a header containing the selection component.

 The final version of the feature, depending on the selection component in use, should look something like this: